andrew-boutin/broc-api/README.md

 It utilizes [Redis](https://redis.io/) as a data store.
 [Redis Commander](https://joeferner.github.io/redis-commander/) is also set up.

 It uses [Maven](https://maven.apache.org/) as the build tool.
+The project is broken out into submodules.

 [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) are used for containerization.
 [Makefile](https://www.gnu.org/software/make/manual/html_node/Introduction.html) is used for command automation.

 The API is defined by a [Swagger](https://swagger.io/) spec.
 The app also hosts a Swagger UI at `/swagger-ui/`.
 Either run the app and go to `/swagger-ui/` or drop the [BROC API spec](broc-api-spec/api.yml) into the online [Swagger Editor](https://editor.swagger.io/) to see details on the API design.